t0pa/n8n-olx-tracker/README.md

 2. **Configure credentials**:
    - Replace all placeholder values (e.g., `YOUR_GOOGLE_SHEET_URL`, `YOUR_TELEGRAM_CHAT_ID`, `YOUR_CREDENTIAL_ID`, etc.) with your actual credentials and URLs in n8n.
 3. **Set up Google Sheets and Telegram**:
    - Ensure you have a Google Sheet ready and a Telegram bot/chat for notifications.
+(This requires setup, https://developers.google.com/workspace)
 4. **Activate the workflow** in n8n.

 ## Security